 After a few exercising hours Jan is switching to another breathing machine which mechanically supports to fill his lungs with the air.

 He is still breathing on his own, but the machine is helping to fill more volume of his lungs.

 The switch from breathing on his own to a mechanical lung pushing is pretty uncomfortable to handle.

-Doctor prognosis is that sometime later on, Jan will be disconnected from all these breathing machines because it seems that he is making good progress and he might not need mechanical breathing support in the longterm.
+Doctor prognosis is that sometime later Jan will be disconnected from all these breathing machines because it seems that he is doing good progress and he might not need mechanical breathing support.